raymcdermott/kafka-sse-clj/README.md

 sse-consumer [topic offset options brokers marshallers]
 ```

-The second function is to enable the safe construction of a Kafka consumer for SSE purposes.
+The second function is to enable the construction of a Kafka consumer for SSE purposes.

-I make this a clear distinction because Kafka has mature support for maintaining positions in the stream for event stream processors.
+I make SSE a clear distinction because Kafka has mature support for managing topic reading via a range of sophisticated options.

-We do not need that degree of sophistication for SSE - we assume clients want to read from one of two places on the Kafka topic
+We do not need that level of sophistication for SSE - we assume clients want to read from one of two places on the Kafka topic
-- the latest position (the default)
+- EITHER the latest position or the head of the stream (the default)
-- a specific offset to enable consumption of any missing records during a network outage
+- OR a specific offset to enable consumption of any missing records during a network outage

 In the latter case, EventSource clients send the `Last-Event-Id` header.

-Providing the Kafka offset as the event id keeps it simple.
+Providing the Kafka offset as the event id in the output record keeps it simple.

 This consumer enables you to provide or as much or as little config as you need.